Helium6CRES/c-urchin/README.md

 c-urchin
 =======

-c-urchin is a small, C++-based cyclotron radiation power calculation for 90° on-axis betas in a waveguide using analytical solutions for circular and rectangular waveguides (publication upcoming).
+c-urchin is a small, C++-based cyclotron radiation power calculation for 90° betas in a waveguide using analytical solutions for circular and rectangular waveguides (publication upcoming).

 Dependencies
 ------------